REBELinBLUE/kube-guide/manuscript/4-extended-tutorial.md

 Now change the patch, modify the name of the container to `second-container` and apply it again.

-This time if you `describe` the *Deployment* you will see that it now contains 2 containers.
+This time if you `describe` the *Deployment* you will see that it now has 2 containers.
 This is because the "Strategic Merge" strategy sees that no container exists with the name supplied, so it adds one.

 ```bash
 ❯ kubectl describe deployment kuard